 Accounting policy election for short-term leases.
 The Company has elected, for all underlying classes of assets, to not recognize ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less at lease commencement, and do not include an option to purchase the underlying asset that the Company is reasonably certain to exercise.
 The Company recognizes lease cost associated with its short-term leases on a straight-line basis over the lease term.

-See Note 12-Leases for additional information.
+See Note 12, Leases for additional information on the Company's leases.